xuanzee/PUI2016_fb55/github_create_repo_cmds.md

 #...

 ##now add the file again and commit.
-NOTE: the commit has to be global. i.e. you cannot use git commit myfirstfile.txt and commit only that right now: you have to commit everything.
+(NOTE: the commit has to be global. i.e. you cannot use git commit myfirstfile.txt and commit only that right now: you have to commit everything.)

 ```
 git add myfirstfile.txt
 git commit
+git push
 ```

-##NOTE: you could also have stashed (thrown away) your changes when you got the error message
+####(NOTE: you could also have stashed (thrown away) your changes when you got the error message

 ```
 git stash
 ```
+### which, again, would throw away all the changes you had just made and committed, so be careful)

 #now let's mess with someone else's repo! the lady or gentelman to your left will do.
 ##go online and fork your neighbor's repo